-- Inuyasha.
-At the end, Kagome stays on the Sengoku Jidai to "get married", on the words of her present day's friends.
-Despite the fact that it's very likely Inuyasha would still be alive in the present day.
+- Inuyasha: At the end, Kagome stays on the Sengoku Jidai to "get married", on the words of her present day's friends.
+Inuyasha would've likely been alive in our world, though he cannot pass through the well anymore - and Kagome temporarily cannot either, her last "jump" into the past being the one she makes to stay with him.

 - Brigadoon: Marin and Melan ends with this choice.
 Frustratingly, the anime doesn't actually say whether Marin and Melan stay together, or in which world they might stay.
 In the manga, they go their separate ways.